TommasoPino/COMET-Docker-Compose/README.md

 - `reboot` - performs the `down` and `up` commands in sequence.
 - `rebuild` - performs the `down` and `rebuild` commands in sequence.

+To verify that the services are running navigate to `localhost:5000/SiteDirectory` you should be prompted for standard credentials which are `admin/pass`.

 ### For Webservices Release Candidates

 Runs both the latest database and the latest available [release candidate of webservices](https://github.com/RHEAGROUP/COMET-WebServices-Community-Edition/packages/265915)